 Mary Jane Hunter, North Lanarkshire

 Mary Jane Hunter is the Virtual School Lead in North Lanarkshire.
-Mary Jane took up the post in May 2019 and oversees a multi-disciplinary team, which includes staff from Social Work, Children’s Residential Care and Education.
-The Virtual School Team provides a range of (often bespoke) services and projects to raise attainment, improve outcomes and to support care experienced children and young people in reaching their potential.
-The Virtual School Team also works closely with schools, residential staff and other partners to help build the skills and capacity of staff in order to support young people at school and with their learning.
+Mary Jane took up the post in May 2019 and oversees a multi-disciplinary team, from a range of professions including Social Care and Education.
+The Virtual School Team delivers projects and provides support through a range of services focussed on raising attainment, achievement and improving outcomes for care experienced learners.
+The Virtual School Team works closely with schools and many other partners to promote understanding of The Promise and to build capacity of staff in order to support young people to engage and achieve in education.

 You can contact Mary Jane and the Virtual School Team by emailing virtualschool@northlan.gov.uk or phoning 01698 332045